 Good hardware, therefore, can increase your server uptime drastically.

 2. Software: The software has similar effects on server performance.
 Some of these are:

 - The programming of the platform: – A well-written code will have contingency mechanisms for any potential issue that may arise and thus increases uptime.

-- Releases: – New releases help maximization of programs in softwares.
+- Releases: – New releases help the maximization of programs in software.

 - Versions: – New versions can root out bugs from the previous ones and improve performance and decreases server load.